-PA door: Personal access doors are single width doors hung from a door frame that allows quick and easy access to and from a shed.
+PA door: Personal access doors are single-width doors hung from a door frame that allows quick and easy access to and from a shed.
 PA doors are popular features in sheds because people want to be able to enter the shed without having to use the roller door.
 In this project, you can see the personal access door next to the larger roller door.

 TCT: Total coating thickness is a term used to describe the overall thickness of a coloured or coated sheet steel like COLORBOND®.
 This figure includes the base metal thickness plus the paints or coatings.